 Upon payment of all unpaid penalties for a vehicle that has been removed from service, CARB shall provide the owner, or designee, a release form for presentation to the Department of the California Highway Patrol.

-The release of the vehicle shall be subject to the condition that it be repaired and post-repair tested or inspected within 15 days.
+The release of the vehicle shall be subject to the condition that it be repaired and post-repair tested or inspected within 15 calendar days.

 Administrative Remedies.